 Visit myNWACC Connection once accepted to familiarize yourself with your student account.
 Please check your official NWACC email regularly.

 Submit the following documents to the Office of Student Records by the deadline date.

-- ACT or COMPASS placement exam scores for course placement (scores should be no more than 5 years old), or take COMPASS exam at the NWACC Testing Center ($10 fee).
+- ACT or Accuplacer placement exam scores for course placement (scores should be no more than 5 years old), or take the Accuplacer exam at the NWACC Testing Center ($10 fee).
 You may skip this step if you have already taken a college-level Math or English course.*

 - Official copies of Previous College Transcripts, if you have not done so in the past.
 Bring an unofficial copy to your Advising Appointment.